lluppesms/math.storm.ghcpa/Docs/YML_AzDO.md

 ---

-*This document was created to guide Azure DevOps pipeline development for projects similar to DadABase.
+*This document was created to guide Azure DevOps pipeline development for projects similar to Math.Storm.
 Follow these practices to maintain consistency and quality across CI/CD deployments.*